 The most important treatment for osteoarthritis is exercise, but movement that cause severe shocks should be avoided.
 Exercise lubricates the joints like oil on a door hinge.

 - Remember that your joint is not broken and you cannot break it yourself or worsen the osteoarthritis.
 Therefore, exercise or carrying heavy objects is not prohibited.
 Any muscle strengthening work is good for you if you can do it.

 - Joint-friendly sports include walking, cycling, water running, water aerobics, swimming, cross-country skiing and ice skating.

 - Head to the gym and strengthen your muscles.
 Strengthening the thigh muscles can reduce pain in the knee, as strong muscles reduce the load on the knee joint.

-- Stretching and stretching the legs and arms with a rubber band, for example, activates mobility and curbs stiffness in the joints.
+- Stretching the legs and arms with a rubber band, for example, activates mobility and curbs stiffness in the joints.

 Adequate rest is an important counterbalance to exercise.

 Being overweight is a major risk factor for osteoarthritis.
 A drop of just a few pounds can significantly reduce your risk of getting sick.
 If an osteoarthritis has broken out, according to current knowledge, exercise does not cure or stop it, but it can treat and relieve symptoms, e.g. through improved muscle condition and weight management.

 Good ergonomics is recommended treatment for osteoarthritis, as, for example, the height of the work surface and the sitting position affect most of us for hours every day.

 There is a variety of mobility aids and your physiotherapist will help you choose the right aid to support your mobility.